ymich9963/mdnotes.nvim/README.md

 - Open Wikilinks (`[[link]]` or `[[link#Section]])` with `:Mdn open_wikilink`.

 ### 💁 Formatting
-- Toggle hyperlinks with `:Mdn toggle_hyperlink` which pastes your copied hyperlink over the selected text or removes it.
+- Toggle hyperlinks with `:Mdn hyperlink_toggle` which pastes your copied hyperlink over the selected text or removes it.
 - Toggle the appropriate formatting with `:Mdn bold/italic/inline_code/strikethrough_toggle`.
 - Automatically continue your ordered/unordered/task lists (can be disabled).
 Works with `<CR>`, `o`, and `O`.
 - Toggle through checked, unchecked, and no checkbox in a list item with `:Mdn task_list_toggle`.
 Also works with linewise visual mode.